-Assemblies (at least once a year) are held to discuss critical elements associated with project activities.
-Assemblies must prove that vulnerable groups are included.

-Each Assembly must include the following items on the agenda:
+A General Congress (at least once a year) is held to discuss critical elements associated with project activities.
+The General Congress must prove that vulnerable groups are included.
+Each General Congress must include the following items on the agenda to comply with the requirements of the social safeguards: